pip-services/pip-services-docs/content/en/tutorials/beginner_tutorials/three_tier_architecture/_index.md

 ### Introduction

-In this tutorial, you will learn how to construct an application using Pip.Services components and having a three-tier structure.
+In this tutorial, you will learn how to construct an application using Pip.Services components and a three-tier structure.

 We will begin with a brief description of the example that we will be constructing and a list of the necessary pre-requisites.